-Is there anything harder than coming up with the perfect gift ideas for your older parents when you live far away from them?
-Fortunately, there ARE ideas that will make shopping easier for you while making life easier for them.
+Is there anything harder than coming up with the perfect gift ideas for older parents?
+Fortunately, there ARE ideas that will make shopping easier for you while making life easier, safer, and cozier for them.

 For years I struggled with this dilemma.
 I didn’t see my parents often enough to really have a clue what they wanted or needed.
 And of course, when I would ask, I would get the typical parental response, “Oh, honey, we don’t need a thing.”

 Thanks, but that really doesn’t help me out.
 After all, no one wants to get the “Crummy Daughter” award and not buy her parents anything!
 So I was left on my own to wonder aimlessly through stores (which I despise at any time of the year) or asking other people, “What are you getting for your parents?”

 Finally, after lots of trial and error (and definite gift-flops), I’ve come up with a list of gift ideas for older parents that will benefit them while making your shopping less of a nightmare.

 By the way…bonus points if you actually install any of these items for your parents and teach them how to use them if they’re new!
 They’ll appreciate the help.

 Gift ideas to help your older parent feel safer at home

 Ring Video Doorbell – Whether they want to admit it or not, a lot of older parents (especially widows) are nervous about answering the doorbell.
 Even if they’ve got a peep hole to look through, being able to get a good view of the porch gives them confidence that they’re safe when they open the door.
 And if they can see that a package is being left at the door then they know they don’t have to make a mad dash – which might prevent a fall.